George Fenneman: Television show host

 In 1963, he hosted an ABC television program called Your Funny, Funny Films, a precursor to America's Funniest Home Videos.
 He was also host of a highly regarded KCET-TV program, On Campus.

 On January 14, 1964, Fenneman hosted the half-hour special, Here Comes a Star.
 During the special, Fenneman led the audience on a tour of the then brand new Hanna-Barbera Animation Studio on Cahuenga Boulevard in Hollywood, California.
 Fenneman interviewed Bill Hanna and Joe Barbera as they readied their newest cartoon show The Magilla Gorilla Show.
 The show featured story artists, layout men, animators, inkers and painters putting together the first Magilla Gorilla cartoon.
 The show ended with the completed premiere episode of the cartoon.

 In 1974, Fenneman co-hosted Talk About Pictures, an Emmy Award-winning program created by Life magazine photographer Leigh Wiener.
 The show featured a wide-ranging cross-section of photographers and photography collectors including Ansel Adams, Alfred Eisenstaedt and Graham Nash.
 130 episodes were broadcast on NBC's Los Angeles affiliate KNBC.
 The show won a local Emmy award in 1974.

 Announcing career

 Fenneman was the announcer for a number of radio shows, including Pete Kelly's Blues, The Orson Welles Show, The Eddie Albert Show and The Hedda Hopper Show.
 He was also an announcer on television shows as well, including The Life of Riley, The Jim Nabors Hour and The Donny & Marie Show.
-He was also an announcer on the radio program Go Navy!
-The Navy Swings.
+He was also one of the rotating announcers on the radio program Go Navy!
+The Navy Swings, a public-service series that aired from 1957 to 1970.
 Fenneman described the show as "a labor of love".

 Fenneman also narrated many commercial and industrial films including work for Lockheed Aviation and the Jet Propulsion Laboratory in Pasadena, California.